-- 1. Locate 8 to 30 plot points on the photo using an appropriate systematic grid from a random starting point.
+- 2. Use either the sample plot method or 100% cruise method to determine the number of platforms per acre. - 2.1.1 Sample Plot Method - 1.
+Locate 8 to 30 plot points on the photo using an appropriate systematic grid from a random starting point.
 (Depending on the variability of the occurrence of large trees and platforms in individual stands, a greater number of plots, up to 30, may yield greater precision in the sampling results.) - 2.
 Locate plot centers at least 75 feet from the edge of the potential habitat being sampled. - 3.
 The starting location and plot centers should be flagged for future relocation. - 4.
-At each plot record the following within a 75-foot radius area (0.4 acre plot): - Plot number - For all trees ≥ 32 "inches dbh (24 inches for western hemlock) - o Species - o dbh - o Number of platforms by height and type.
-Only count platforms \geq 50 ft in height from the base of the tree. - 5.
-Within each plot, use one clear vantage point record the number of platforms per conifer tree ≥32 inches dbh to estimate the number of platforms or hemlock tree > 24 inches dbh.
-Follow the forest practices rule definitions for "mMarbled murrelet nesting platforms" found in WAC 222-16-010.
-For additional platform identification information, see the "Identification of Marbled Murrelet Nesting Structures" guide published by the Washington Department of Fish and Wildlife. - 6.
-After the stand is delineated (see habitat delineation section below), Conduct conduct a single tailed t-test to determine if the platform density is significantly less than 2, 5, or 7 platforms per acre.
-The example below shows how a t-test is used in conjunction with a marbled murrelet surveyplatform assessment.
+At each plot record the following within a 75-foot radius area (0.4 acre plot): - Plot number - For all trees \geq 32 inches dbh (24 inches for western hemlock) - o Species - o dbh - Number of platforms by height and type.
+Only count platforms \ge 50 feet in height from the base of the tree. - 5.
+Within each plot record the number of platforms per conifer tree ≥32 inches dbh or western hemlock tree > 24 inches dbh.
+Follow the forest practices rule definitions for "Marbled murrelet nesting platforms" found in WAC 222-16-010. - 6.
+After the stand is delineated (see habitat delineation section below), conduct a single tailed t-test to determine if the platform density is significantly less than 2, 5, or 7 platforms per acre.
+The example below shows how a t-test is used in conjunction with a marbled murrelet platform assessment.